kelindar/event/README.md

 event.Publish(bus, newEventA("event 3"))
 ```

-It should output something along these lines, where order is not guaranteed given that both subscribers are processing messages asyncrhonously.
+It should output something along these lines, where order is not guaranteed given that both subscribers are processing messages asynchronously.

 ```
 (consumer 2) event 1